algosup/2023-2024-project-4-sportshield-team-2/Documents/Communication/03_18_2024_meetingSummary.md

 ##### What happen if data can't be sent?
 - At this stage nothing is implemented yet.
+- Try to resend 3 to 5 times.
+- After 5 minutes abandon data and continue the process.

 ##### Do you have something to ping the device?
 - No, the idea is to keep the device the simpliest has possible.